-Base year emissions (metric tons CO2e)
+Base year emissions (metric tons CO2e) 33419

 Arcadis captures its impacts from all operations, or OpCos, using on the GHG Protocol Corporate Standard and ISO 14064.
-To develop the Scope 2 market based CO2e footprint, we used the prevailing regional emissions factors from national governments (e.g. US EPA), or in the absence, IEA.
-In CY2008, we did not have access to any supplier specific emissions factors, residual mix numbers which is why the Scope 2 location and market-based numbers are the same.
+To develop the Scope 2 market based CO2e footprint, we used the database: "UK Government GHG Conversion Factors for Company Reporting" for all emissions except electricity.
+We used local emission data to convert our electricity consumption where this is conscious purchased green.
+Otherwise we use Ecoinvent 3.5 (2016), location based, data to convert our electricity consumption.
 This is applicable to Abs 2 target.

 (C5.2) Select the name of the standard, protocol, or methodology you have used to collect activity data and calculate emissions.
 ISO 14064-1